Dani7B/CognitiveHack2018/README.md

    - npm >=6.2.0
  - Optional:
    - yarn >=1.7.0
- - Clone the repo from GitHum
+ - Clone the repo from GitHub
  - Fetch node modules from inside the EventServer folder (i.e. yarn install)
  - Create a folder named "Repository" at the same level of the EventServer
  - Copy into the "Repository" folder any dataset of your choice and rename it "result.json"